HaloWarsModding/Haruspis/README.md

-﻿<h1 align="center">Ethereal</h1>
+﻿<h1 align="center">Haruspis</h1>

 <p align="center">
   <img src="https://i.imgur.com/tM44Q2t.png" alt="Logo" width="128" height="128">
 </p>

 <p align="center">
-  A simple and efficient mod manager for Halo Wars: Definitive Edition
+  A mod manager for Halo Wars: Definitive Edition
 </p>

+### About

+Haruspis is a mod manager designed specifically for **Halo Wars: Definitive Edition**.
+It provides a user-friendly interface to manage your mods, making it easy to install, organize, and switch between different mods seamlessly.

-## 💻 Development
+### Development

-Ethereal is built using C# and the .NET 8.0 framework.
-The user-friendly GUI is developed with WPF.
+Haruspis is built using **C#** and the **.NET 8.0** framework.
+The graphical user interface (GUI) is developed with **Windows Presentation Foundation (WPF)**, ensuring a modern and intuitive user experience.

-## 🤝 Contributing
+### Contributing

 We welcome contributions from everyone.
-If you've got an idea or found a bug, please open an issue to discuss it before making a pull request.
+If you have an idea for a new feature or have found a bug, please open an issue to discuss it before making a pull request.
+Contributions help us improve Haruspis and make it more robust and feature-rich.

+###### How to Contribute

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Open a pull request to the `main` branch.

-## 📜 License
+###  License

-This software is licensed under the MIT license.
+This software is licensed under the **MIT License**.
 For more information, please refer to the `LICENSE.txt` file in the repository.